ChrisMcPherson/mids-205-weather-assistant/README.md

 Kafka was installed directly onto the EMR instance in a single node configuration.
 The highest throughput expected is 3 files per second, perfectly manageable by a single Kafka Node.

 Storm was configured as a cluster of 4 EC2 instances: 1 Nimbus node, 1 Zookeeper node, and 2 Supervisor nodes.
-However, the EMR instance also has storm configured for running the topology in local mode.
+Howevever, we experienced system configuration issues with the Zookeeper node and wrote an alternative batch processing version.
+The Storm cluster and topology was kept in place to show our efforts and ability to manage the project and arrive at a working solution in the face of major challenges.

 ### Instructions

+API Data Pull:
+Instructions are included in the README file of the Data_Retrieval_Production folder of this repository

 Streaming:
 1. Log into the master node of the configured EMR instance.

 2. Execute the pipeline initialization .jar.
 This executable drops all weather data (in json format) from S3 archive onto a Kafka topic.
-The Storm topology is already running and waiting to process incoming files.
 This execution performs a replay of all captured data.
 A pattern that is essential to managing a streaming pipeline built on the Kappa architecture fundamentals.

 ```sh
 $ cd ~